BUILDING DEMOCRACY FOR ALL

 Amy Cyr, Hampshire Regional School District

-Erich Leaper, Springfield Public Schools
+Erich Leaper, Greenfield Public Schools

 Sharon A. Edwards, University of Massachusetts Amherst